Technical Vulnerability Assessment

 Similarly, it is not a replacement for penetration testing, but could be considered as more of a supportive or adjunctive service; providing additional information to better scope or interpret the results from penetration testing activities.

 There are different types of technical vulnerability assessment activity, and a wide range of approaches that can be taken.
-These should be driven primarily by internal risk management and security strategy, but will typically fall into the following categories.
+These should be driven primarily by internal risk management and security strategy.

 A detailed inspection of system, network or appliance configuration, this service validates that a chosen configuration is in line with both security best practice and organisational goals - making recommendations where these disagree or where the configuration falls short.